 LOCAL ROAD AGENCY EMPLOYEES S.B.
 882 (S-1):

-Senate Bill 882 (Substitute S-1 as passed by the Senate)
+Senate Bill 882 (Substitute S-1 as reported by the Committee of the Whole)

 Sponsor: Senator Tom Casperson

 The bill would require county road commissions, instead of local road agencies, to comply with the requirements of Section 18j of Michigan Transportation Fund law.

 Beginning September 30, 2014, Section 18j requires a local road agency to certify to the Department of Transportation that it satisfies one of the following conditions with respect to transportation employees:

 -- The local road agency has developed and publicized a transportation employee compensation plan that includes at least the following: a) new transportation employee retirement plan caps, depending on the employee's eligibility for Social Security, b) for defined benefit pension plans, a maximum multiplier depending on certain circumstances, c) for defined benefit pension plans, final average compensation calculations, and d) competitive cost sharing for employee health care premium costs.